 Working as a Registered Nurse (RN)

 Registered Nurses (RN) have completed at least an Associate's Degree in Nursing and are now licensed by the State to practice nursing.
+However, many hospitals and healthcare facilities prefer a BSN; this is one of the reason why the RN to BSN program has become so popular for current working nurses.
 Following the State's Scope of Practice and completing an internship program will ensure the RN is on his or her way to a successful career.
 But exactly what to RN's do and where do they work?

 A standard set of skills is learned in nursing school and every RN knows how to do these certain things upon graduation.
 The school, and once licensed, the State, feels confident in the nurse's ability to perform these tasks.
 Upon graduation and passing the NCLEX-RN exam every registered nurse is expected to be proficient and comfortable with these skills.